Analyzing Rexhall Industries (OTCMKTS:REXLQ) and Thor Industries (NYSE:THO)

-Rexhall Industries (OTCMKTS:REXLQ) and Thor Industries (NYSE:THO) are both construction companies, but which is the better investment?
-We will contrast the two companies based on the strength of their analyst recommendations, institutional ownership, dividends, risk, profitability, valuation and earnings.
+Rexhall Industries (OTCMKTS:REXLQ) and Thor Industries (NYSE:THO) are both construction companies, but which is the superior investment?
+We will compare the two companies based on the strength of their analyst recommendations, profitability, risk, valuation, earnings, institutional ownership and dividends.

 This table compares Rexhall Industries and Thor Industries’ net margins, return on equity and return on assets.